EU risks regulatory own goal with hedge fund rules

 "Depositaries have been pointing out that they are not insurers.
 They cannot have unlimited liability on their balance sheets," said Rory Gage, a director at financial consultant Navigant, pointing out the huge responsibilities faced by custodians like State Street Global Advisors and BNY Mellon.

 Depositaries may charge fund managers high fees to take on these risks.
-The Alternative Investment Managers Association (AIMA) estimates the regulations will cost its industry as much as 6 billion euros, mostly due to depositary fees.
+The Alternative Investment Managers Association (AIMA) estimates the regulations will cost its industry as much as 6 billion euros ($7.71 billion), mostly due to depositary fees.

 Compliance costs are likely to add to the pressures on funds following a phase of poor performance and client exits. .